MrQR-me/docs/index.md

 ![Index](/assets/images/MrQR-Homepage.png "Homepage")

-when using a tablet or pc, the home page you can access your userc profile, site settings & registers on mobile devices select the Menu icon in the top right corner of the screen.
+when using a PC or Tablet, the home page you can access your userc profile, site settings & registers on mobile devices select the Menu icon in the top right corner of the screen.

 [Back to Top](https://docs.mrqr.me/index)